engineyard/ey-cloud-recipes/cookbooks/magento_redis/ReadMe.md

-#Magento with Redis on Engine Yard#
+#Magento with Redis on Cloud.EngineYard.com#

 ##Steps to get redis and Magento working.##